arian-askari/SOLID_CONV/README.md

 # Self-seeding and Multi-intent Self-instructing LLMs for Generating Intent-aware Information-Seeking dialogs

-If you use this dataset, please use the following bibtex references:
+If you use this tool, please use the following bibtex references:

 ```bibtex